 6. After not using the inhaler for three days the valve has to be actuated once.

 The container is not transparent.
 It is therefore not possible to see when it is empty.
-The inhaler will deliver 200 doses.
-When these have all been used the canister may still appear to contain a small amount of fluid.
-The inhaler should, however, be replaced because you may not get the right amount of treatment.
+The inhaler will deliver 200 puffs.
+When the labelled number of doses have been used the canister may still appear to contain a small amount of fluid.
+The inhaler should, however, be replaced so that patient can be certain in getting the right amount of medicine in each actuation.

-Clean your inhaler at least once a week.
+Clean the mouthpiece at least once a week.

-It is important to keep the mouthpiece of your inhaler clean to ensure that medicine does not build up and block the spray.
+It is important to keep the mouthpiece of the inhaler clean to ensure that medicine does not build up and block the spray.

-For cleaning, first take off the dust cap and remove the canister from the inhaler.
-Rinse warm water through the inhaler until no medication build-up and/or dirt is visible.
+For cleaning, first take off the dust cap and remove the canister from the mouthpiece.
+Rinse warm water through the mouthpiece until no medication build-up and/or dirt is visible.

-After cleaning shake out the inhaler and let it air-dry without using any heating system.
+After cleaning shake out the mouthpiece and let it air-dry without using any heating system.
 Once the mouthpiece is dry, replace the canister and the dust cap.

-WARNING: The plastic mouthpiece has been specially designed for use with BEROTEC 100 mcg metered dose inhaler to ensure that you always get the right amount of the medicine.
-The mouthpiece must never be used with any other metered aerosol nor must the BEROTEC 100 mcg metered dose inhaler be used with any mouthpiece other than the one supplied with the product.
+WARNING: The plastic mouthpiece has been specially designed for use with BEROTEC 100 mcg pressurised inhalation, solution to ensure that patient always get the right amount of the medicine.
+The mouthpiece must never be used with any other metered aerosol nor must the BEROTEC 100 mcg pressurised inhalation, solution be used with any mouthpiece other than the one supplied with the product.

 The container is under pressure and should by no account be opened by force or exposed to temperatures above 50°C.